-1. One observation is that the three regions are so large that they all carry significant clusters of activity right across a very broad range of activity.
-It is almost impossible to say that any region does not have a cluster of a particular type of industry and it seems somewhat invidious to be selecting specific types of activity for specific regions.

-2. Climate action related activities will be a major focus of the future and it is not appropriate that such activities are not included as a specialisation in all regions.
-It may be that in future the focuses within the climate action area will have to be refined but, for now climate change should be included as a specialisation in all areas.

-3. While there is some reference to the services sector (financial services for example), the areas identified are very heavily manufacturing/production focused.
-The service sector makes up a huge part of the Irish economy and to virtually ignore it in this context seems a little invidious.
+- One observation is that the three regions are so large that they all carry significant clusters of activity right across a very broad range of activity.
+It is almost impossible to say that any region does not have a cluster of a particular type of industry and it seems somewhat invidious to be selecting specific types of activity for specific regions. - 2.
+Climate action related activities will be a major focus of the future and it is not appropriate that such activities are not included as a specialisation in all regions.
+It may be that in future, the focuses within the climate action area will have to be refined but for now climate change should be included as a specialisation in all areas. - 3.
+While there is some reference to the services sector (financial services for example), the areas identified are very heavily manufacturing/production focused.
+The service sector makes up a huge part of the Irish economy and to fail to recognise this in this context seems a little invidious.

-Q: What, in your opinion, are the key sectors in your region?
+2.2 What, in your opinion, are the key sectors in your region?
 What are the skills, assets and capabilities within your region?

-1. There is significant potential for a marine-based industry in Clare and work has been underway for some time to develop such an industry.
-Given the Shannon Estuary and a long Atlantic coastline are both present in the county it would be considered not to be appropriate to exclude such a specialisation from the Mid-West area
+There is significant potential for a marine-based industry in Clare and work has been underway for some time to develop such an industry.
+Given the Shannon Estuary and a long Atlantic coastline are both present in the county it would be considered not to be appropriate to exclude such a specialisation from the Mid-West area.

-2. Sustainable construction is a significant future area of specialism.
-It is an area in which the Mid-West has particular strengths and it would be desirable that it would be noted.

-3. While design is noted as a strength within the Southern Region in general, it is particularly identified in the South-East.
+- 2. Sustainable construction is a significant future area of specialism, and an area in which the Mid-West has particular strengths.
+This should be noted. - 3.
+While design is noted as a strength within the Southern Region in general, it is particularly identified in the South-East.
 There is a strong design specialisation in the Mid-West also through UL, LSAD of LIT and various private firms operating in this area.
-There is also a multi-partner project in place which is in the process of establishing a physical base for the Mid-West Regional Design Centre.

-4. Tourism is an extremely important part of the economy of the Mid-West and the development of the tourism product and tourism services should be given consideration.

-5. Data Centres and services may be captured by ICT but should be included as a specific area of enterprise for the Mid-West

-Q: Which sectors could achieve critical mass in Ireland over the next seven years?
-Where are the opportunities and what needs to be done to unlock these opportunities?

-1. Pharmaceutical and bio-pharma

-2. Autonomous vehicles

-- 3. Data bank services

-- 4. Sustainable construction services (design and training)

-- 5. Marine-related enterprise

-- 6. Climate action enterprise

-- 7. Advance Manufacturing Additive Manufacturing
+There is also a multi-partner project in place which is in the process of establishing a physical base for the Mid-West Regional Design Centre. - 4.
+Tourism is an extremely important part of the economy of the Mid-West.
+The development of the tourism product and tourism services should be given consideration. - 5.
+Data Centres and services may be captured by ICT but should be included as a specific area of enterprise opportunity for the Mid-West. - 2.3 Which sectors could achieve critical mass in Ireland over the next seven years?
+Where are the opportunities and what needs to be done to unlock these opportunities? - 1.
+Pharmaceutical and bio-pharma - 2.
+Autonomous vehicles - 3.
+Data bank services - 4.
+Sustainable construction services (design and training) - 5.
+Marine-related enterprise - 6.
+Climate action enterprise - 7.
+Advanced Manufacturing Additive Manufacturing

-For any of these opportunities to be availed of the following are some of the factors required:-
+For any of these opportunities to be availed of the following are some of the enabling factors required:

-1. Close links between education institutes and enterprises to make sure that the necessary future skills are being developed

-- 2. Identified dedicated locations for aligned enterprises - 3.
-The provision of enterprise-ready facilities to be occupied at short notice - 4.
-Limitations on third-party rights to block proposed developments - 5.
-Continuation of tax incentives
+- Close links between education institutes and enterprises to make sure that the necessary future skills are being developed - Identified dedicated locations for aligned enterprises - The provision of enterprise-ready facilities to be occupied at short notice - Limitations on third-party rights to block/delay proposed developments - Continuation of tax incentives where applicable